bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Secure multiparty computation.
 I have no idea what is this but I think it's something that will come back because it came back many times.
 Snicker is from Adam Gibson and this is some interesting idea to do coinjoins.
-Okay, Aviv, coinshuffle, coinjoins Sudoku, Secure multiparty computation, Snicker, you can vote for multiple things.
+Okay, Aviv, coinshuffle, coinjoinssudoku, secure multiparty computation, Snicker, you can vote for multiple things.

 Aviv Milner: 01:12:02

 I think the coinshuffle or the Snicker would be interesting.

-Lucas Ontivero: 01:12:06
+Adam Fiscor: 01:12:06

 Okay, coinshuffle one vote, Snicker one vote.
 Lucas?